 In these circumstances, the punitive and vindictive response to 21st century poverty is not surprising.
 It will always make the wealthy feel better about their own wealth if they can blame the homeless and the jobless for their predicament, and politicians whose political futures are dependent on the wealthy and the powerful are only too willing to engage in the same stigmatisation.
 Unfortunately too many people who are not rich prefer to kick down – particularly when they are bombarded on almost daily basis with fake rhetoric about ‘hard-working families’ that presents the ‘taxpayer’ as a victim of the parasitic ‘welfare scrounger’.

 After all, poverty is discomforting and disturbing and even upsetting, particularly when you see it with your own eyes, and who wants to be made to feel uncomfortable when you’re just going about your business?
 The homeless are the most visible expression of a phenomenon that would otherwise remain hidden and unseen, and which many people would prefer remained unseen.
-This is the context in which Hackney – a Labour council – has included homelessness amongst its attempts to eliminate ‘persistent antisocial behavior’.
+This is the context in which Hackney – a Labour council – has included homelessness among its attempts to eliminate ‘persistent antisocial behavior’.

 Some might think that punishing homeless people for being homeless itself constitutes antisocial behavior, and that such a response is yet another turn of the screw and another manifestation of institutionalized callousness and inhumanity.
 But maybe I’m wrong.
 After all, it’s extremely unlikely people sleeping in the street are going to be able to pay these fines, so they may end up going to jail for non-payment.